nancy-kataria/NexBuy/README.md

 # NexTrade

-NexTrade is a smart seller-to-buyer matching platform that connects the right products with the right businesses.
+NexTrade is a seller-to-buyer matching platform that connects the right products with the right businesses.